Performant-Labs/automated_testing_kit_tester/README.txt

 Automated Testing Kit provides functions such as:

-- basic login/logout via the UI and API stored sessions
+- basic login/logout via the UI
 - registration and confirmation of the email via a fake SMTP service (ethereal.email)
-- same for forgetting a password
-- confirming each entry in sitemap.xml
 - awareness of the QA Accounts module
-- access to the translation dictionary t() from within a test
-- executing drush commands via aliases or to Pantheon via Terminus (needed for setup and teardown)
+- executing drush commands via aliases or to Pantheon via Terminus

 And this will work on the native OS (i.e. macOS/Linux), native OS + a container (via DDEV/Lando/Docksal) or within a container.

 REQUIREMENTS